David Bowie tunes

 The following year, we see the release of the famous The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 Based on Jimi Hendrix’s life, it contained legendary tunes Starman and Ziggy Stardust.
 This was a career-defining album that made David Bowie a worldwide superstar.

 Following the enormous success, the next album is not as known by its title, Aladdin Sane, but again, two hits here in The Jean Genie and Let’s Spend The Night Together.
-In the same year, 1973, he also release Pin Ups, this album had no significant songs on it.
+In the same year, 1973, he also released Pin Ups, this album had no significant songs on it.

-1976 and 77 and a new character is introduced in The Thin Duke, a persona David would hold on to for some time.
+1976 and ’77 and a new character is introduced in The Thin Duke, a persona David would hold on to for some time.
 Especially referred to in the title track Station To Station, this is a time Bowie is struggling with a cocaine addiction and is being influenced by German bands like Kraftwerk.
 The next album Low has no big tunes.

-In 1983, he teams up with Nile Rodgers to release Let’s Dance, the title track became one of David’s biggest hits, partly down to the cameo by Stevie Ray Vaughan, who released his first big album the same year.
+In 1983, he teamed up with Nile Rodgers to release Let’s Dance, the title track became one of David’s biggest hits, partly down to the cameo by Stevie Ray Vaughan, who released his first big album the same year.
 On Let’s Dance, we also got China Girl.

-Following Let’s dance, Bowie released a further 11 studio albums up until his death in 2016, but he would have no further big tunes from any of these albums.
+Following Let’s Dance, Bowie released a further 11 studio albums up until his death in 2016, but he would have no further big tunes from any of these albums.

 However, outside of his studio albums, he had great success in 1985 with Mick Jagger singing the old Motown hit Dancing In The Street.
 In 1986, Absolute Beginners was a single that did well, it was featured on a film soundtrack.